It's from my brother saying he's not trying to be an annoyance.

 Well, maybe because they don't think like you.

-Maybe they these women actually cared about ideas in France, as many women in this country do.
+Maybe these women actually cared about ideas in France, as many women in this country do.

-Uh Segaline Royale got 48% of the uh female vote in the French elections, not the 42, wanted to offer that uh correction.
+Segaleen Royale got 48% of the female vote in the French elections, not the 42 wanted to offer that correction.

 Now, you know, Newsweek has revamped their website.

-They're no longer partnered up with uh PMSNBC.
+They're no longer partnered up with the PMS NBC.

-They got their first independent website up today, and there's a s there's a a review of a forthcoming book, uh the review written by Jonathan Darman.
+They got their first independent website up today, and there's a review of a forthcoming book, the review written by Jonathan Darman.

-I'm just telling you there has been a noticeable shift in media coverage and Clinton strategy.
+I'm just telling you there has been a noticeable shift in media coverage and Clinton strategery.

-Now they're focusing in on the women, and they're focusing in on how she warming up, how she's got all these feelings, and how people are finally finding that she's not this this this stiff mannequin, but we really like Hillary, people are saying.
+Now they're focusing in on the women and they're focusing in on how she's warming up, how she's got all these feelings, and how people are finally finding that she's not this Siff mannequin, but we really like Hillary, people are saying.

-And of course, one of those stories happened to be a quote from a uh vice chair of some Democrat party committee in New Hampshire, who said he'd been out talking to Democrats.
+And of course, one of those stories happened to be a quote from a vice chair of some Democrat Party committee in New Hampshire who said he'd been out talking to Democrats.

-Oh, yeah, a lot of people are finding she's a lot friendlier than she used to be, at least appears that way.
+Oh, yeah, a lot of people are finding she's a lot friendlier than she used to be.

-Wow, what a what a source to go ask about Mrs. Clinton.
+Wow, what a source to go ask about Mrs. Clinton.

-At any rate, here's a quote from this story about Sally Bedell Smith's book, which which is a um uh even this story, by the way, uh, is is about the uh the gripping, the grating psychodrama.
+At any rate, here's a quote from this story about Sally Bedell Smith's book, which is a even this story, by the way, is about the gripping, the grating psychodrama.

 A new book tries to make sense of the gripping, grating psychodrama.